BlueStamp-Engineering-2022/Andre/index.md

 # Starter Project

 I chose the useless machine as my starter project because I saw several videos of Lego useless machines.
 I always found them cool and annoying and wanted to build one when I was younger.
 The useless machine is a machine that will turn itself off by summoning a leg, hitting the switch and turning it off when the switch is hit by the person.
+When the switch is hit the motor activates as well as the light to green, turning the switch back off and hitting a button on the motor.
+This button will then change the direction the leg is moving and changes the light to turn red.

 [![Final Milestone](https://i3.ytimg.com/vi/iXd-6P9hrxc/maxresdefault.jpg)](https://www.youtube.com/watch?v=iXd-6P9hrxc&t=6s)